Crime & Safety

 She wasn't carrying any identification, and her fingerprints didn't match anyone on file.

-She did a tattoo of a heart on her left arm with two unspecified names, and a rose tattoo on her right calf, with writing beneath the flower.
-Those details also didn't help.
+She had a tattoo of a heart on her left arm with two unspecified names — police said — and a rose tattoo on her right calf, with writing beneath the flower.

 In April 2023, the police made a public appeal for information, sharing her description.
 The media in Arizona said she had died of a drug overdose.

-The program's faculty posted on social media this month, "Last week we announced the identification of Jennifer Koons, who was the fourth unhoused individual our team has worked to identify in the past year alone.
-This September at Advocacy Con, our Assistant Director Cairenn Binder will describe the challenges in identifying transient individuals and what advocates can do to help."
+"Last week we announced the identification of Jennifer Koons, who was the fourth unhoused individual our team has worked to identify in the past year alone," said the IGG faculty.

 "May Jennifer finally rest," wrote a member of the IGG staff this month.
 "This case is particular special for me, since I was able to be in the Phoenix area when we had worked on this."